anmolitor/haskell-workshop/Syntax.md

 prependHello str = "Hello " <> str
 ```

+Feedback: Do not use binary operators. instead use "normal" functions

 Similar syntax as above, since a function is also a value.
 Note the variable binding in front of the equals sign.
 In case you are wondering, `<>` is the standard function to concatenate "list-like" things (Semigroups).